|

 How to Make The Lion King Pizza

 Next, prepare a large workable surface for rolling and shaping the dough.
-I like to put down a large piece of parchment paper and smother it in flour when working with bread or pizza dough.
+I like to lay out a large sheet of parchment paper and dust it with flour when working with bread or pizza dough.
 It keeps things from getting sticky and makes it very easy to transfer the pizza later.

 Once your surface is prepared, flip out your dough and have fun rolling it out and shaping it (kids of any age love this part!)
 When you’re done playing with the dough, you’ll want to make sure it has that lovely, circular pizza shape.
-The thickness is totally dependent on your preference, how much dough you have, and how many people you are feeding!
+The thickness is entirely up to your preference, how much dough you have, and how many people you are feeding!

-Pick up either side of your parchment paper and set it on top of your baking sheet/pizza stone (see how that step saved you some trouble?)
+Pick up the parchment paper on either side and set it on top of your baking sheet/pizza stone (see how that step saved you some trouble?).
 Slide your crust into the preheated oven and allow it to cook for 5 minutes.

 Remove your crust and (being careful not to let anyone burn themselves) load it up with your favorite sauce, and plenty of mozzarella cheese!